jowen399/jowen399/README.md

  **Insert Project Title here** : This project applies machine learning algorithms to a dataset containing player attributes from the popular video game 'Fifa 19'.
  * Skills used:
-    * Data cleanin gusing the pandas library
+    * Data cleaning using the pandas library
     * Visualising data using MatPlotLib and Seaborn
     * Using machine learning models to predict outcomes (supervized and unsupervized)